enockabere/Python-Katas/Kata/MultiplicationTable.md

 ### Behavior Driven Development
 The user should:
-- input a string to see the multiplication table for that number
+- input a string to see the multiplication table for that number.

 | Input |  Output    |
 | ----- | ---------- |
 | 5     | 1 * 5 = 5  |